logzio/logz-docs/_source/_includes/log-shipping/multiline-logs-filebeat.md

 Whenever you plan to deploy a component to your cluster and want the hints system to detect the multiline logs, you'll need to add multiline annotations.

-For example, you can add the following annotations to your deployment:
+For the above log example, you can add the following annotations to your deployment:

 ```shell
 annotations: